adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 SPAs are meant to provide a better experience.
 It is therefore ironic that SPAs require significantly more development effort with a result that is detrimental to the user experience.

-Remember that websites can still have rich-user interfaces without cramming the entire site into one document.
+Websites can still have rich-user interfaces without cramming the entire site into one document.
 All of the issues described in this article arise due to the choice of architecting a website as as an SPA.

-Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures. **Avoiding the SPA architecture avoids the pitfalls**.
+Furthermore, it is interesting to note that sites, such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)], realised the SPA architecture was a mistake and have since reverted their architectures.
+Remember, **avoiding the SPA architecture avoids the pitfalls**.

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>